 A soft heart leads to a strong spirit.
 A hard heart leads to a weak spirit.

 Confession leads to a clean heart.
-Denial leads to self-deception.
+Denial leads to a corrupt heart.

 Transparency leads to authenticity.
 Authenticity leads to freedom.